Chris-McGonigle/island-flowers/README.md

 The navigation bar contains a number of features vital to the smooth journey of a site visitor.

-The navbar conatins the site logo, which also doubles a site wide link back to the homepage.
+The navbar contains the site logo, which also doubles as a site wide link back to the homepage.
 A search bar is also present, which will search by name and/or description.

 Next is the account sign in icon.
 This will change depending on whether the user is a superuser or not.